 - On/off (OO) Once applied, these signals last until they are turned off.
 This can only happen as the result of a new SignalRequests where the signal is turned off (see later).
 Signals of type OO are defined to be idempotent, thus multiple requests to turn a given OO signal on (or off) are perfectly valid and MUST NOT result in any errors.
 An On/Off signal could be a visual message waiting indicator (VMWI).
 Once turned on, an OO signal MUST NOT be turned off until explicitly instructed to by the Call Agent; OO signals will be off following restart of the endpoint.
 A missing or empty SignalRequest parameter or a SignalRequest parameter that omits a particular signal is not an explicit instruction for an OO signal; it will not change the MTA state for an OO signal. - Time-out (TO) Once applied, these signals last until they are either cancelled (by the occurrence of an event or by not being included in a subsequent [possibly empty] list of signals), or a signal-specific period of time has elapsed.
 A signal that times out will generate an "operation complete" event (please see Appendix A for further definition of this event).
 A TO signal could be "ringback" timing out after 180 seconds.
 If an event occurs prior to the 180 seconds, the signal will, by default, be stopped.
 If the signal is not stopped, the signal will time out, stop and generate an "operation complete" event, about which the Call Agent may or may not have requested to be notified.
-If the Call Agent has asked for the "operation complete" event to be notified, the "operation complete" event sent to the Call Agent will include the name(s) of the signal(s) that timed out.
+If the Call Agent has asked for the "operation complete" event to be notified, the "operation complete" event sent to the Call Agent will include the name(s) of the signal(s) that timed out 10.
 Signal(s) generated on a connection will include the name of that connection.
 Time-out signals have a default time-out value defined for them, which may be altered by the provisioning process.
 Also, the time-out period may be provided as a parameter to the signal.
 A value of zero indicates that the time-out period is infinite.
-A TO signal that fails after being started, but before having generated on "operation complete" event will generate an "operation failure" event, which will include the name(s) of the signal of "operation complete" event will generate an "operation failure" event, which will include the name(s) of the signal of "operation complete" event will generate an "operation failure" event will generate an the time-out period is infinite.
-A TO signal that fails after being started, but before having generated on "operation complete" event will generate an "operation failure" event, which will include the name(s) of the signal(s), that time out. - Brief (BR) The duration of these signals is so short that they stop on their own.
+A TO signal that fails after being started, but before having generated on "operation complete" event will generate an "operation failure" event, which will include the name(s) of the signal(s), that time out 10. - Brief (BR) The duration of these signals is so short that they stop on their own.
 If a signal stopping event occurs, or a new SignalRequests is applied, a currently active BR signal will not stop.
 However, any pending BR signals not yet applied will be cancelled.
 A brief tone could be a DTMF digit.
 If the DTMF digit "1" is currently being played, and a signal stopping event occurs, the "1" would finish playing.